 The receipt or accrual in a form other than money could constitute an amount.
-Unless this amount is of a capital nature which is not specifically included in the definition of "gross income", it should be valued and included in the gross income of the taxpayer in the year of assessment in which it is received or accrued.
+Unless this amount is of a capital nature which is not specifically included in the definition of the term "gross income", it should be valued and included in the gross income of the taxpayer in the year of assessment in which it is received or accrued.

-6.1.1 Determination of the value of receipts and accruals in a form other than money a) General principles of valuation enunciated by the SCA in the Brummeria case
+6.1.1 Determination of the value of receipts and accruals in a form other than money

+(a) General principles of valuation enunciated by the SCA in the Brummeria case accrual which cannot be turned into money has no value.
+The test is objective and not subjective.4

 The SCA made it clear in the Brummeria case that the question whether a receipt or accrual in a form other than money has a money value is the primary question.
 The ability to turn such a receipt or accrual into money is but one of the ways in which it can be determined whether it has a money value.
-It does not follow that a receipt or accrual which cannot be turned into money has no value.
-The test is objective and not subjective.
+It does not follow that a receipt or